Cologne: From the 19th century until World War I

 Cologne was designated as one of the Fortresses of the German Confederation.
 It was turned into a heavily armed fortress (opposing the French and Belgian fortresses of Verdun and Liège) with two fortified belts surrounding the city, the remains of which can be seen to this day.
 The military demands on what became Germany's largest fortress presented a significant obstacle to urban development, with forts, bunkers, and wide defensive dugouts completely encircling the city and preventing expansion; this resulted in a very densely built-up area within the city itself.

+Following the end of the First World War, German Army troops return to the right bank of the Rhine via the Deutz Suspension Bridge, November 1918.

 During World War I Cologne was the target of several minor air raids but suffered no significant damage.
 Cologne was occupied by the British Army of the Rhine until 1926, under the terms of the Armistice and the subsequent Versailles Peace Treaty.
 In contrast with the harsh behaviour of the French occupation troops in Germany, the British forces were more lenient to the local population.
 Konrad Adenauer, the mayor of Cologne from 1917 until 1933 and later a West German chancellor, acknowledged the political impact of this approach, especially since Britain had opposed French demands for a permanent Allied occupation of the entire Rhineland.

 As part of the demilitarisation of the Rhineland, the city's fortifications had to be dismantled.
 This was an opportunity to create two green belts (Grüngürtel) around the city by converting the fortifications and their fields of fire into large public parks.
 This was not completed until 1933.
 In 1919 the University of Cologne, closed by the French in 1798, was reopened.
 This was considered to be a replacement for the loss of the University of Strasbourg on the west bank of the Rhine, which reverted to France with the rest of Alsace.
 Cologne prospered during the Weimar Republic (1919–33), and progress was made especially in public governance, city planning, housing and social affairs.
 Social housing projects were considered exemplary and were copied by other German cities.
 Cologne competed to host the Olympics, and a modern sports stadium was erected at Müngersdorf.
 When the British occupation ended, the prohibition of civil aviation was lifted and Cologne Butzweilerhof Airport soon became a hub for national and international air traffic, second in Germany only to Berlin Tempelhof Airport.